 At the height of the ‘millenium drought’ Australian TV news cameras highlighted, in somewhat dramatic fashion, sandbanks blocking our continent’s biggest river from reaching the ocean.
 Viewers were told that too much upstream irrigation was the cause.
 Interested viewers interstate, and parochial South Australian locals alike, nodded immediate emphatic agreement: If so much water is taken from our big river, that none reaches the sea, we’ve a problem!

-Unfortunately, those TV cameras failed to pan back, just a little, to expose the nearby ‘barrages’ which stop ocean tides flowing ‘up the river delta’; or to expose lakeside property development acreage near Goolwa (a popular holiday escape from Adelaide) which is dependent on the barrages, to drown out what would otherwise be tidal mudflats.
-Nor were TV viewers informed by photos of bone dry river Murray, above the lakes, taken well before the 1930s.
+Unfortunately, those TV cameras failed to pan back, just a little, to expose the nearby ‘barrages’ which stop ocean tides flowing ‘up the river delta’; or to expose lakeside property development acreage near Goolwa (a popular holiday escape from Adelaide) which was dependent on the barrages, to drown out what otherwise would be tidal mudflats.
+Nor were TV viewers informed by photos of a bone dry river Murray, above the lakes, taken well before the 1930s.

-In the 1930s our Commonwealth, South Australian, New South Wales and Victorian Governments had shared equally in the costs of construction of five ‘barrages’ which enabled South Australia to separate the Murray River delta from the Southern Ocean.
-According to a Murray Darling Basin Authority (Note 1):
+In the 1930s our Commonwealth, South Australian, New South Wales and Victorian Governments shared equally in the costs of construction of five ‘barrages’ which enabled South Australia to separate the Murray River delta from the Southern Ocean.
+According to the Murray Darling Basin Authority (Note 1):